-- We define a delay function d: T → R that determines for each transition t a delay between its activation and firing. - If called, the function d(t) returns a delay for the current activation.
-Repeated calls may lead to the same value (constant delay) or to different delays, e.g. by returning the value of a random variable. - The function is called for every new activation of transition t and determines the time until the transition fires.
-There is a new activation whenever a token is removed from some input place of t. - If the transition t loses its activation, then at the next activation d(t) is called again. - Only one transition fires at a time; in case of two activations with the same firing time, one of them is chosen non-deterministically to fire first.
+We define a delay function d: T → R that determines for each transition t a delay between its activation and firing.
+28

+- If called, the function d(t) returns a delay for the current activation.
+Repeated calls may lead to the same value (constant delay) or to different delays, e.g. by returning the value of a random variable. - The function is called for every new activation of transition t and determines the time until the transition fires. - If the transition t looses its activation, then at the next activation d(t) is called again. - Only one transition fires at a time; in case of two activations with the same firing time, one of them is chosen non-deterministically to fire first.